valeoai/VideoActionModel/MODELS.md

 --maxsize 1900MB
 ```

-If a model is chunked into several tar files (VaViM-L and VaVAM-L), you can merge them using the following command:
+The weights are then chunked into several tar files, you can merge them using the following command:

-1. Download all tar files.
+1. Download all tar files (for VaViM-L or VaVAM-L).
-2. Put them in a single folder (e.g. `vavam_release_chunks`).
+2. Put them in a single folder (e.g., `vavam_l_release_chunks`).
 3. Run the following command:

 ```bash